Rodent Detection Monitoring

 - ensuring biosecurity is adequately resourced with realistic cost and resource estimates

-Specifically in relation to rodents and in addition to the ongoing rodent detection measures described in Section 2.6.3, the following measures will be applied:
+Specifically, in relation to rodents and in addition to the ongoing rodent detection measures described in Section 2.6.3, the following measures are being applied:

 - Employment of a dedicated on island biosecurity officer who will have primary responsibility for the ongoing rodent detection network.
 This role may be combined with the rodent / biosecurity detector dog handler